 “My mom sent her wages back to us but it wasn’t enough.
 I hardly ever bought what I needed because I had to help my grandfather and my mom save money.
 I only got a few cents for school and some days I didn’t have any money when the school provided lunch.
 I brought all my pocket money to be held by one of my teachers, for savings, and I didn’t have money to buy snacks.
 Sometimes my friends shared their snacks with,” said Yam.

 Yam’s situation was vulnerable.
 She stayed with an old unemployed grandfather.
-At a young age she had to work in a store to have money for school.
+At a young age, she had to work in a store to have money for school.
 She was supporting herself.

 “Yam was at a very high risk of human trafficking or exploitation.
 Yam’s family was too poor to support her education and it might have been possible that she would end her dreams of college and instead quit school and work.
 Young girls like Yam are easily seduced to work in the city through a false promise of a large income but then, they end up in a bar or brothel,” said the Keep Girls Safe project manager.

-Thailand is a source, destination and transit country for human trafficking including forced labor and the sex trade.
+Thailand is a source, destination and transit country for human trafficking including forced labour and the sex trade.
 In 2012 the Royal Thai police reported there were 305 cases related to human trafficking.
 The target areas and the victims are mostly from the hill tribes of Northern Thailand.
 The Keep Girls Safe project was established to protect young, vulnerable girls from ethnic groups in Chiang Rai who are at high risk of human trafficking.
 The project provides a warm and loving shelter to more than 30 girls including education support.